aarora0301/LearningReact/README.md

 Steps to create React app:</br>

-1.npm install create-react-app 'appName'</br>
+1.npm install create-react-app -g </br>
-2.Browse to src/app.js and Modify it to start working in React</br>
+2.create-react-app 'appName'</br>

+After this you will get a dummy project with Basic setup.
+There are different branches each having some learnings from POC.